 Gosainkunda is situated at the height of 4360m.
-Gosainkunda (Lake) is one of the most famous pilgrimages of Nepal for Hinduism and Buddhism.
-It is regarded as the greatest lake of the 108 lakes in this area.
+It is one of the most famous pilgrimages of Nepal for Hinduism and Buddhism.
+It is the greatest lake of the 108 lakes in this area.
 The views of the Himalayas from here are truly amazing on Gosainkunda Trek.

-Straight north from Kathmandu is the Langtang- Helambu region which enjoys snow-covered peaks, a mild climate, and friendly hospitable inhabitants which makes it the ideal trek almost year round.
-The 1,710 SQ km Langtang National Park hosts a variety of natural splendors, from lush valleys alive with red pandas, snow-leopard, langur monkeys etc. to the towering fir and rhododendron forests bursting with spring colour.
-The 7,246 meter Langtang Lirung to the north, Gang Chhenpo (6,388 meters) to the south and Dorje Lhakpa (6,975 meters) to the east dominates the beautiful Langtang valley.
+Straight north from Kathmandu is the Langtang- Helambu region which enjoys snow-covered peaks, a mild climate.
+As well as friendly hospitable inhabitant which makes it the ideal trek almost year round.
+The 1,710 SQ km Langtang National Park hosts a variety of natural splendors, from lush valleys alive with red pandas, snow-leopard, langur monkeys, etc. to towering fir and rhododendron forests gives bursting spring color.
+The (7,246 m.)
+Langtang Lirung to the north, Gang Chhenpo (6,388 m.) to the south and Dorje Lhakpa (6,975 m.) to the east dominates the beautiful Langtang valley.

-This journey offers you numerous highlights, stunning views of Manaslu, Ganesh Himal, and Annapurna massif as far as you can see.
-The Tamang and Sherpa people living here, physically and culturally resemble the Tibet inhabitants and their unique lifestyle is still succesfull under their traditional attitude.
-Rich in wildlife, intense forest teaming with wild flowers and many species of wild animals adds interest on Gosainkunda trek for nature lovers.
+This journey also offers you numerous highlights, stunning views of Manaslu, Ganesh Himal, and Annapurna massif.
+The Tamang and Sherpa people living here, physically and culturally resemble the Tibet inhabitants and also their unique lifestyle.
+Rich in wildlife, intense forest teaming with wildflowers and many species of wild animals also adds interest on Gosainkunda trek for nature lovers.

 Round the Year